kausters/repo/readme.md

 # Building

-To build packages, run `make.sh` from root folder.
+To build packages, run `make` from root folder.
 If successful, the packages will be placed into the upload/deb folder.
+The upload folder will also contain copies of the repository information from /repo, for easier uploading.

+To remove compiled packages and copied repository information run `make clean`.